Wesley Wildman: Career

-Wildman's work initially focused on one religious tradition, Christianity, especially its beliefs.
+Though trained in religious studies generally, Wildman's scholarly work initially focused on one religious tradition, Christianity, especially its beliefs and worldviews.
 His first book, Fidelity with Plausibility (1998), analysed the plausibility of central Christian beliefs in the context of the contemporary physical and human sciences and the history of encounter with the other religions.
-Since then, Wildman's philosophical and theological goals have broadened as he has attempted to interpret religion as a social, cultural, and evolutionary phenomenon.
+Since then, Wildman's philosophy of religion has broadened as he has attempted to interpret religion as a social, cultural, and evolutionary phenomenon.
 This broadening has included a longstanding interest in the comparative study of world religious traditions and involvement in a series of publications on interdisciplinary methodology and practice spanning the humanities and sciences as they relate to religion.

 The definitive expression of Wildman's philosophy is his six-volume Religious Philosophy series.
-The first volume, Religious Philosophy as Multidisciplinary Comparative Inquiry, outlines a program for revitalizing the philosophy of religion by making it consistently comparative—attending to all human religions rather than advocating on behalf of one favoured tradition—and massively multidisciplinary, drawing insights from the scientific, social scientific, and humanistic inquiries that bear upon questions in philosophy of religion.
-Volume two, In Our Own Image, provides a systematic comparative analysis of the relative strengths and weaknesses of three classes of ultimacy models: agential-being models that conceive God as a person with intentions and agency, subordinate-deity models like process theism that conceive God as less than ultimate, and ground-of-being models that eschew theological anthropomorphism and identify God with nature's valuational depths.
-Not yet published, the third volume, Science and Ultimate Reality, will continue the second volume's reverent competition between ultimacy models, now focusing on how fundamental physics and biology differentially impact the plausibility of these three ultimacy models.
+The first volume, Religious Philosophy as Multidisciplinary Comparative Inquiry, outlines a program for revitalizing the philosophy of religion by making it consistently comparative—attending to all human religions rather than advocating on behalf of one favored tradition—and massively multidisciplinary, drawing insights from the scientific, social scientific, and humanistic inquiries that bear upon questions in philosophy of religion.
+Volume two, In Our Own Image, provides a systematic comparative analysis of the relative strengths and weaknesses of three classes of ultimacy models: agential-being models that conceive God as a person with intentions and agency, subordinate-deity models such as process theism that conceive God as less than ultimate, and ground-of-being models that eschew theological anthropomorphism and identify God with nature's valuational depths.
+Not yet published, the third volume, Science and Ultimate Reality, will continue the second volume's reverent comparative competition between ultimacy models, now focusing on how fundamental physics and biology differentially impact the plausibility of ultimacy models.
 Volume four, Science and Religious Anthropology, considers the impact of contemporary physics and biology upon different religious conceptions of the human person and argues for a religious naturalist theological anthropology that affirms the reality, meaningfulness, and supreme value of human religious quests, while denying that supernatural entities are needed to understand human religiousness.
-The fifth volume, Religious and Spiritual Experiences, interprets religious and spiritual experiences as intense and profoundly meaningful yet naturalistically grounded in brains and bodies and capable of being enhanced and controlled with a variety of technologies, old and new.
+The fifth volume, Religious and Spiritual Experiences, interprets religious and spiritual experiences as intense and profoundly meaningful, yet naturalistically grounded in brains and bodies and capable of being enhanced and controlled with a variety of technologies, old and new.
 Volume six, Effing the Ineffable, explores how we use religious language to make sense of the most profound aspects of human experience and to plumb the mystical depths of reality, conceiving the inconceivable and saying the unsayable.

+Wildman also publishes trade nonfiction, such as Spirit Tech: The Brave New World of Consciousness Hacking and Enlightenment Engineering (with Kate Stockly); spiritual meditations on mysticism, such as God Is… Meditations on the Mystery of Life, the Purity of Grace, the Bliss of Surrender, and the God Beyond God; and works of fiction, such as The Winding Way Home.